Common gold, silver & coin questions

 Will you buy my foreign coins, even if they are not silver or gold?

 Yes, we generally buy them by the pound.
 We pay $3/lb for foreign base metal coins.
-Everyone has some foreign base metal (not silver or gold) coins laying around.
-Banks do not accept coins for exchange value.
+Everyone has some foreign base metal (not silver or gold) coins laying around, and banks do not accept coins for exchange value.

 Should I remove coins from an album that was assembled by a collector?

-Coins that were selected and placed in an album by a collector often have a much greater chance of being worth more than their metal value.
+Coins that a collector selected and placed in an album have a greater chance of being worth more than their metal value.
 It is much easier for us to search for key or rare dates in an album than from a heap of coins.
 If your coins are already in a book, it is best to keep them intact until we can review them.

 Why do gold and silver ounces cost more than the spot price I see on tv?